csc-training/geocomputing/python/puhti/README.md

 ### Jupyter

-If you prefer prototyping and testing in a Jupyter Notebook, you can also do that in a similar manner than using Visual Studio Code.
+If you prefer prototyping and testing in a Jupyter Notebook, you can also do that in a similar manner as when using Visual Studio Code.
 Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti webinterface.

 ### Command line